 #1 Evangelists on Calvary (Croatian Museum of Naïve Art, Zagreb, Croatia)

-The highlight of Zagreb’s under-visited Croatian Museum of Naïve Art (only about 15,000 patrons per year) is also the most astounding Crucifixion I’ve ever come upon.
+The highlight of Zagreb’s under-visited Croatian Museum of Naïve Art (only about 15,000 patrons per year, even though it’s one of the best museums in Croatia) is also the most astounding Crucifixion I’ve ever come upon.
 Ivan Večenaj’s 1966 painting Evangelists on Calvary is a gruesome and utterly riveting masterpiece.
 Saturated with vivid colors, this arresting painting focuses on a gray-skinned Jesus, His body drained of blood that pours freely from His wounds and the thorny crown.
 His arms appear extra-long, perhaps from having actually stretched while He hung from His wooden torture device.
 What makes this masterpiece even more gripping is everything that’s occurring around Him: the Four Evangelists who appear on either side in their symbolic form, the tortured bodies of the two thieves who were crucified beside Christ, the minatory storm clouds, and the angry blood-red sky.
 This is not a peaceful or mournful or contemplative scene; it’s lonesome, brutal, and tempestuous.
 And it’s something you’ll never forget.

 #2 Christ of St. John of the Cross (Kelvingrove Art Gallery and Museum, Glasgow, Scotland)